Olivenatural/healthcare-access-mental-health-analysis/README.md

 - Uninsured adults reported higher average mental health burden than insured adults.
 - Adults without a personal healthcare provider reported more poor mental health days than those with a personal provider.
 - Healthcare access barriers may contribute to increased mental health burden and highlight opportunities for targeted interventions.

+## Results

+The analysis suggests that healthcare access factors may be associated with mental health burden.
+Individuals lacking access to a personal healthcare provider and those without health insurance reported higher average numbers of poor mental health days compared to their counterparts.

+## Future Improvements

+- Explore additional healthcare access variables.
+- Conduct statistical significance testing.
+- Incorporate demographic segmentation.
+- Develop an interactive dashboard for stakeholder reporting.

 ## Sample Visualizations